kasonchan/scalameetups/scalameetup17/README.md

 - Default is set to return a `Restart` message when `/user` receives an exception/failure
 - `OneForOneStrategy` only applies to the failed actor and does not affect another
-- `AllForOneStrategy` applies to all children under supervision in case of failure of any one actor under a supervisor
+- `AllForOneStrategy` applies to all children under supervision in case of failure of any one actor under a supervisor.
+It is removed in Akka Typed.

 ---